Jitu7/coreJava/README.md

 ## Inheritance
 * Let's say we have a class A, then whatever method or field its having we can say that it's owned by class A.
 * class B extends A means B inherited from A;it inherits whatever is accessible depending on the access mode.
-* Whenever blueprint/ class starts directly from something that already exists and then also able to change or add things that are inherited that is called as Particularisation and can be done in four ways:
+* Whenever blueprint / class starts directly from something that already exists and then also able to change or add things that are inherited that is called as Particularisation and can be done in four ways:
   * add new fields
   * add new behaviors